gopherstein/air-mixer/README.md

 - Client objects: The ability to define a target.
 - Cache object: for a client to be able to read a stream from a mismatched server.
 - WebInterface to manage server objects and link servers with targets.
+- Move off of the C libs for CoreAudio interface.